Tales from Wales. Part 5: The Mysterious Dolmens of Pentre Ifan and Carreg Coetan Arthur.

 Many ancient cultures regarded hilltops and mountains as sacred places where elemental spirits and gods dwelled.
 People of the Neolithic period would have naturally gravitated to higher locations to commune with the gods they worshipped, and where the energy of the land was deemed strongest.
 Perhaps burial tombs like Pentre Ifan were erected as a mark of respect to the Mountain Spirit, in the belief this would assist the dead in their journey into the afterlife.

 Another more mystical theory I find particularly interesting is that the burial chamber served as receptacle for transmitting and harnessing the magical energy of the local bluestone, which is said to contain magnetic and healing properties.
-Found only in the surrounding Presili Mountains, this special blue-grey dolerite was famously used to build the inner circle of Stonehenge 5000 years ago.
+Found only in the surrounding Preseli Hills, this special blue-grey dolerite was famously used to build the inner circle of Stonehenge 5000 years ago.

 How the heck these massive slabs of stone were transported some 240 miles to Salisbury Plain in Wiltshire isn’t known, but it must have required superhuman effort – or maybe telekinesis!